 In a normal pregnancy, the egg is fertilized in the fallopian tube.
 Little hairs in the fallopian tube move the egg down to the uterus, where it implants itself.
 If there's scar tissue in the fallopian tube, or it's blocked for some other reason, the fertilized egg is unable to get to the uterus and the fetus will begin to grow outside of the uterus.
-A woman who has an ectopic pregnancy must have the pregnancy removed because the fetus can't develop properly outside of the uterus and it is dangerous to the woman's health.
+A woman who has an ectopic pregnancy must have the pregnancy removed because the fetus can't develop properly outside of the uterus and it can become extremely dangerous to the woman's health.
 Ectopic pregnancy accounts for about 9% of pregnancy-related deaths in women.

 Although they're becoming more common in recent years, ectopic pregnancies are generally rare.
-About 2% of pregnant women will have an ectopic pregnancy.
+About 2% of pregnancies are ectopic.

 If you've had an infection in the pelvic region (e.g., pelvic inflammatory disease) or pelvic surgery, or were born with a medical condition that narrowed your fallopian tubes, you have a greater chance of having an ectopic pregnancy.
 A previous ectopic pregnancy can also increase your risk of a second ectopic pregnancy.
 An unsuccessful tubal ligation, a sterilization procedure in which the fallopian tubes are cut or blocked, can contribute to the risk of an ectopic pregnancy.

 Rarely, ectopic pregnancies have also been linked to the use of progesterone-only birth control pills, and the morning-after pill.
 Women who use intrauterine devices (IUD, a type of birth control), especially those containing progesterone, have a higher risk of having an ectopic pregnancy if they do become pregnant despite using the IUD.
 The use of certain assisted reproductive techniques may also increase the risk of ectopic pregnancy, as can having multiple sexual partners, increasing age, and cigarette smoking.

 Symptoms and Complications